stevemoser/stevemoser.org.old/_posts/computing/create-your-own-site.md

 #### More Control

 If you want more control then you can find a host that allows you to upload your site code to their servers and you will have to pay more or less depending on how dynamic you want your website to.
 I prefer lots of control and [treat my data as code](http://ben.balter.com/2013/09/16/treat-data-as-code/) thus my site is an **easily editable, collaborative, testable, simple (not easy), offline friendly, customizable static site**.
-If you are curious what that is all about then take the red pill see how you can [publish your public memex](publish-your-public-memex.md).
+If you are curious what that is all about then take the red pill see how you can create your own [syndicated memex](syndicated-memex.md).